dgray001/gray_online/PLANS.md

  z: Attack order (combat implementation)
  zb: Design minimal playable tech tree
  UI Issues:
-  - Moving to active unit when clicking next idle will take you in the black somewhere
-  - Opening left panel with idle button on a vil automatically sets hover state of build housing to true (why is that idk)
   - Need to show pop capped in UI
-  - Only fog should give an overlay
-  - Need per-player unit and building colors
   - Make sure shift click in left panel works correctly for units data type (should select units of that type)
-  - Test scroll logic with many orders
-  - Shouldn't be able to cancel the same order multiple times
   - When unsubmitting the new orders have order ids but they aren't "active orders" but ui treats them as such
   - The rows in left panel when a space is selected don't go through proper logic because I don't see them as a psossibility in HoverableObjectType